Photographic History of Table Mountain

 The Montezuma station was doing extremely well, until a mining

-company began operations very near in
+company began operations very near

-the SAO facility.
+to the SAO facility.
 This created a pollution problem that showed

 up in their data, and from then on the